maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/presidential-primary-election.md

 If you are not registered with one of the six political parties, or if you registered Decline to State, Independent, or Nonpartisan, then you are a **No Party Preference (NPP) Voter.**

-**Three parties allow NPP voters to vote in their Presidential Primary:**
+**Three parties allow NPP voters to vote in their presidential primary:**
 - American Independent Party
 - Democratic Party
 - Libertarian Party

 If you want to vote in one of these party primaries, you must ask for that ballot.
-Otherwise you will receive a Nonpartisan ballot that will not include the office of President.
+Otherwise you will receive a Nonpartisan ballot that will not include the office of president.

-**Three parties allow only voters registered with their party to vote in their Presidential Primary:**
+**Three parties allow only voters registered with their party to vote in their presidential primary:**
 - Green Party
 - Peace and Freedom Party
 - Republican Party